-Their imaginations are so good that they buy the old Hackett place, only to discover that it’s a tear-down.
-It can’t be saved.
+They buy the old Hackett Place, only to discover it can’t be saved.
+It’s a tear-down.

-They decide to build on the land instead, but the plans from the architect end up being much more than expected.
-The new house, he says, will cost $12,500 to build.
-Jim and Muriel are in shock.
-How could it possibly cost that much?
+They decide to build on the land instead, but they’re shocked to learn the new house they want to build will cost $12,500.
 They already spent $13,000 just on the lot and tearing down the old house.

 The architect shows them the rendering of how it will look when it’s finished and the music swells.
 The Blandings decide to bite the bullet and build it despite the soaring costs.

 A real house was built for the film.
 According to CaryGrant.net:

 In 1948, RKO Studios needed a rural setting in which to film exteriors for their comedy “Mr. Blandings Builds His Dream House.”
 Their neighboring studio, 20th Century Fox, had 2,000 acres of dramatic landscape in the Malibu hills that served as their location ranch, so a deal was made and construction began.

 Despite all the headaches, mixups, and soaring costs, the house is finally finished and moving day arrives:

 Jim carries Muriel (Myrna Loy) over the threshold:

 And right across the wet varnish on the hardwood floors…

 “Oh, Daddy!
 Look at this!”
 The windows on the side of the house aren’t in yet: